sidgurun/kk0/README.md

 <<<<<<< HEAD
 # Example Package

 This is a simple example package.
-You can use [Github-flavored Markdown](http://https://guides.github.com/features/mastering-markdown/) to write your content.
+You can use BLABLABLABLA [Github-flavored Markdown](http://https://guides.github.com/features/mastering-markdown/) to write your content.
 =======